 Under the Securities Financing Transactions Regulation ("SFTR"), USSIM operates a hybrid reporting model.
 This means that USSIM uses both self-reporting and delegated reporting services offered by counterparties.
-This ensures that USSIM a broad range of counterparties available when trading SFT's.
-The ability of a counterparty to report SFT's on USSIM's behalf is therefore not a consideration when selecting a counterparty for SFT's.
+This ensures that USSIM a broad range of counterparties available when trading SFTs.
+The ability of a counterparty to report SFTs on USSIM's behalf is therefore not a consideration when selecting a counterparty for SFTs.

-g) Private Market Transactions
+7. Private Market Transactions

 Private market transactions include assets which are not financial instruments.
-The execution of orders by USSIM on behalf of USSL may take place in private market type transactions; including private equity, loans and real assets such as property.
-The execution of such a transaction is generally by way of signing a contract, by USSIM as agent of USSL or its subsidiary, directly to take ownership of, or a percentage of, an asset.
+These include private market type transactions; including private equity, loans and real assets such as property.
+The execution of such a transaction is generally by way of contract, signed by USSIM as agent of USSL or its subsidiary, directly to take ownership of, or a percentage of, an asset.
 The asset will generally be illiquid and/or not regularly traded in any market.
-For these particular investments, USSIM will take into account the execution factors listed above, as relevant and applicable to this type of transaction.
-The relative importance of the execution factors will be judged on a transaction by transaction basis, and consideration of these factors will be considered as part of the private markets deal approval process.
+For these particular investments, USSIM will take into account the execution factors listed above, as is relevant and applicable to this type of transaction.
+The relative importance of the execution factors will be judged on a transaction by transaction basis, and consideration of these factors reviewed as part of the private markets governance process.

-9. Execution Factors
+5.3 Execution Factors